Academic English is listed on the Interim List of Eligible Programmes, ILEP No. 0341/0011

 Who is this programme for?

-Academic modules focus on the academic skills and literacies to allow you to study further in English-medium Higher Education (known as Third Level in Ireland).
+Academic modules focus on the academic skills and literacies to allow you to study further in English-medium Higher Education (this is known as Third Level in Ireland).
 Skills covered will include, for example, referencing/paraphrasing, critical thinking/textual analysis and academic word list/nominalisation.

 The programme follows UCC’s connected curriculum principles to foster real-world usage of the English language in contexts relevant to students’ interests and aims.
 Students take part in project work, listen to university lectures and undertake some research as part of their programme.